ONLYOFFICE/web-apps/Readme.md

     npm install
     grunt
     ```
+    After the process, you notice that some files are changed and some new files are created.
+Don't commit those files to repo.

 4. Once the process is completed, `deploy` folder generated on root.
 Now we are ready to move the documenteditor to production server
     ```